acorg/beast2-xml/README.md

   --mimicBEAUti         If specified, add attributes to the <beast> tag that
-                        mimic what BEAUti uses so that BEAUti will be able to load the XML. (default: False) --sequenceIdDateRegex REGEX
+                        mimic what BEAUti uses so that BEAUti will be able to load the XML. (default: False)

+  --sequenceIdDateRegex REGEX
                         A regular expression that will be used to capture sequence dates from their ids.
-The regular expression must have a single (...) capture region. (default:
+The regular expression must have three named capture regions ("year", "month", and "day").
+Regular expression matching is anchored to the start of the id string (i.e., Python's re.match function is used, not the re.search function), so you must explicitly match the id from its beginning.
+                        For example, you might use
+                        --sequenceIdDateRegex '^.*_(?P<year>\d\d\d\d)-(?P<month>\d\d)-(?P<day>\d\d)'.
-                        None)
+                        (default: None)
-  --sequenceIdDateRegexMayNotMatch
+  --sequenceIdAgeRegex REGEX
+                        A regular expression that will be used to capture sequence ages from their ids.
+The regular expression must have a single capture region.
+Regular expression matching is anchored to the start of the id string (i.e., Python's re.match function is used, not the re.search function), so you must explicitly match the id from its beginning.
+For example, you might use --sequenceIdAgeRegex '^.*_(\d+)$' to capture an age preceded by an underscore at the very end of the sequence id.
+If --sequenceIdDateRegex is also given, it takes precedence when matching sequence ids. (default: None) --sequenceIdRegexMayNotMatch
-                        If specified (and --sequenceIdDateRegex is given) it will not be considered an error if a sequence id does not match the given regular expression.
-In that case, sequences will be assigned the default date unless one is given via --age. (default: False) --fastaFile FILENAME  The name of the FASTA input file.
+                        If specified (and --sequenceIdDateRegex or --sequenceIdAgeRegex is given) it will not be considered an error if a sequence id does not match the given regular expression.
+In that case, sequences will be assigned an age of zero unless one is given via --age. (default: False) --fastaFile FILENAME  The name of the FASTA input file.
 Standard input will be read if no file name is given.
   --readClass CLASSNAME